kaizau/llama-server-osx/README.md

 <img src="assets/screen-1.jpg" width="500">

-Use "Load model" to choose from a list of `*.guff` models from your configured directory:
+Use "Load model" to choose from a list of `*.guff` and `*.model.sh` files from your configured directory:

 <img src="assets/screen-2.jpg" width="500">